xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 }
 ```

-Given that we're `import`ing a Clang module, the Swift compiler will seek the module definition of MyLoggerInternal.
+Given that we're `import`ing a Clang module, the Swift compiler will seek the module definition of `MyLoggerInternal`.
 Let's go ahead and create a module map for this Objective-C module:

 ```shell
 // module.modulemap